lpatmo/git-training-notes/README.md

 #Github Training Notes

 ####Background:
-Notes from a day-long training held at Gilt by Github trainer https://twitter.com/PeterBell, organized in Q/A format.
-The training assumed that attendees were already familiar with using version control in some way.
+These are my edited notes from a day-long training held at Gilt by Github trainer https://twitter.com/PeterBell, organized in Q/A format.
+The training assumed that attendees were already familiar with using version control.

 ####Table of Contents:
 I. General Notes to Remember